metrorailings/OwlBlog/content/posts/week-8-insights.md

 Bears running the ball with more force, it seems.

 Foles was money on a deep throw to Darnell Mooney.
 Once again, it's the dig routes that the Saints cannot cover because their cornerbacks always insist on outside leverage.
 And as I write this, Foles throws another big pass to Allen Robinson.

+Brees got no power on his throws.

+Finally, it seems like the Bears are committing more to releasing the ball quicker.
+But the Time to Throw statistic this week will indicate whether the Bears are truly intent on getting rid of the ball quicker.